rikosintie/MAC2Manuf/README.md

 The included spreadsheet has the show commands for Gigabit, FastEthernet, the old 3550 and a FEX switch pre-built.

-NOTE: To download the spreadsheep click on it and then select Download.
+NOTE: To download the spreadsheet, click on it and then select Download.
 Do not right click and select "Save Link As...".

 The output will look similar to this:
 ```